It’s the last three-day weekend this side of Christmas!

 Work up at a sweat on a massive inflatable obstacle course

 Known only as ‘The Beast’, a 272-metre long bouncy castle with 32 different obstacles is literally popping up at Alexandra Palace.
-Running the full weekend from Friday through Monday, there’ll be DJs, street food and prosecco on tap while you get your breath back, and kid-friendly sessions for smaller adventurers.
+Running the full weekend from Friday through Monday, there’ll be DJs, a street food market and prosecco on tap while you get your breath back, and kid-friendly sessions for smaller adventurers.
 Find out more and reserve a slot here.

 Watch Roman Gladiators go into battle